awsdocs/amazon-cognito-developer-guide/doc_source/amazon-cognito-user-pools-using-tokens-verifying-a-jwt.md

    1. Search the public JSON web key for a `kid` that matches the `kid` of your JWT\.

-1. Use the public key to verify the signature using your JWT library\.
+1. Use a JWT library, such as the [aws\-jwt\-verify library on GitHub](https://github.com/awslabs/aws-jwt-verify), to compare the signature of the issuer to the signature in the token\.
+The issuer signature is derived from the public key \(the RSA modulus `"n"`\) of the `kid` in jwks\.json that matches the token `kid`\.
 You might need to convert the JWK to PEM format first\.
-This example takes the JWT and JWK and uses the Node\.js library, jsonwebtoken, to verify the JWT signature:
+The following example takes the JWT and JWK and uses the Node\.js library, jsonwebtoken, to verify the JWT signature:

 ------
 #### [ Node\.js ]